Easier to grow than tomatoes, peppers are a perfect edible for the beginner gardener.

 - Picking fruit encourages more production.
 Use nippers, scissors or a knife to make a clean cut.
 Store fresh-picked peppers in the refrigerator.

-- Go ahead and plant sweet and hot peppers close to each other — it’s an old wives’ tale that they will all grow hot.
+- Go ahead and plant sweet and hot peppers close to each other; it’s a gardening myth that they will all grow hot.
 Because peppers are self-pollinating, you would need to save seeds and grow a crop the next year for any cross-pollinating heat variations to appear.

 Peppers are seldom plagued by pests.
 Aphids are the main concern.
 Knock them off with a spray of water or with insecticidal soap, being careful to get the underside of the leaves.